 JET Life in Hita

-As of 2015 there are 6 JET placements in Hita.
-2 prefectural ALTs who live in subsidised spacious teachers accommodation, and work at 1 or 2 senior high schools in close biking distance.
-There are also 4 ALT placements with the Hita BOE who work at over 30 elementary and junior high schools throughout the Hita region (up to 9 each).
+As of 2018, there are seven JET placements in Oita.
+There are two prefectural ALTs who live in subsidized spacious teachers accommodation, and work at one or two senior high schools in close biking distance.
+There are also five JET ALT placements and one non-JET ALT placement with the Hita BOE who work at over 30 elementary and junior high schools throughout the Hita region (up to seven each).
 The BOE provides cars for the ALTs to use to get to the further away schools.
 Don’t worry if you need to leave earlier to get to some schools, as overtime is tracked and you are awarded with extra leave.
 BOE JETs have private accommodation, but are put in pairs, so at least one of your neighbours will speak English.
 As Hita city isn’t particularly large, and owning a car is not required for work, bicycles are the preferred method of transportation among JETs.

 It is actually easier to get to Hita from Fukuoka city, than Oita city (and vise-versa).
 Buses to and from Fukuoka city go about every 30min with the last bus back to Hita at 11:52pm.
 You can look up timetables here (search for Hakata bus terminal 3F) or pick one up from the bus centre.
 It is cheaper than the train, and you can save even more money by buying your bus tickets in a group of 4, but keep in mind they expire after a few months.